 Download the slides in PDF format: OEA Webinar – COVID Recovery, Inflation, Demographics and Climate Change

-Glen has co-authored two books and written approx. 450 reports, briefings and articles.
+Glen has co-authored two books and over 450 reports, briefings and articles, with a regular commentary in the Globe and Mail.
 He has delivered many presentations to audiences of all types and sizes, and done numerous media interviews via print, TV, radio and social media.

 Stephen Tapp is the Chief Economist at the Canadian Chamber of Commerce.
 In this role, he is a key member of the Chamber’s executive leadership team, responsible for economic analysis and research.
 His focus is on developing data, analytics and forecasting capacities to provide real-time and forward-looking insights for Canadian businesses of all sizes, in all sectors and regions of the country.